mottosso/allzpark/docs/pages/guides.md

 ## Your first project

-In order launch an application in the context of a project using Allspark, we must create one.
+In order launch an application in the context of a project using Allzpark, we must create one.

 ![image](https://user-images.githubusercontent.com/2152766/60737328-46794c80-9f52-11e9-9601-7cf7d58f96ee.png)